Influence of Urban Structures on Perception and Wayfinding – Experiment in VR

 Fostering Navigational Map Reading Competence

 The ability to orient oneself and read maps is essential to successfully navigate in unfamiliar environments.
 It is well known that the ability to orient oneself with maps varies from person to person.
 While there are numerous navigation systems to help us find our way, very few efforts have been made to use GI technologies to promote orientation and map reading skills and overcome the individual differences.
+GeoGami is a location-based game using digital maps to systematically teach navigational map reading competence.

-Spatial Movement Behaviour
+Interpreting Spatial Movement Behaviour

 SketchMapia – A Research Software to Assess Human Spatial Knowledge